TL;DR

 Family life is dynamic, and your protection should adapt accordingly.
 While a lump sum from a life insurance policy is invaluable, sometimes a regular income stream is more practical.

-Family Income Benefit (FIB): As mentioned earlier, FIB is a type of life insurance that pays out a regular income rather than a single lump sum.
+Family Income Benefit (FIB): As mentioned earlier, FIB is a type of life insurance that may pay out a regular income rather than a single lump sum.
 This can be a game-changer for a surviving partner managing day-to-day costs and childcare, providing a predictable and stable "salary" to replace the one that has been lost.

 Gift Inter Vivos Insurance:

 Financial protection is one side of the coin; proactive health management is the other.
-A resilient life isn't just about having a plan for when things go wrong; it's about actively taking steps to ensure they don't.
+A resilient life isn't just about having a plan for when things go wrong; it's about actively taking steps to help support they don't.
 This involves both leveraging the best possible medical care and adopting daily habits that build physical and mental fortitude.

 The NHS is a national treasure, but it is under undeniable strain.
 Waiting lists for consultations and procedures can be long, potentially delaying diagnosis and treatment.
 Private Medical Insurance (PMI) is a policy that pays for the cost of private healthcare, offering a powerful complement to the NHS.